C.Hodgson Financial

 How are Probate Fees Calculated?

 The probate process and its subsequent fees vary depending on the province where you live and hold assets.
 At 1.5%, Ontario has one of the highest probate rates while New Brunswick has one of the lowest at 0.5%.
-Québec does not levy probate fees at all, requiring only that non-notarized wills be authenticated by their courts.
-The lesson here is that rates differ so it becomes especially important to understand provincial requirements when you own assets in more than one province.
+Manitoba eliminated probate fees November 6, 2020.
+Québec does not levy probate fees but requires that non-notarized wills be authenticated by their courts.
+The lesson here is that rates differ so it becomes especially important to understand provincial requirements.

 How can I Minimize my Probate Fees?